rugpanov/JavaHelloWorld/README.md

 ## Authentication
 When you are connecting to TeamCity Server, you will only need your TeamCity server credentials (domain name, account name and password).

-To sign in to your account, run the `teamcity signin` command or simply click on that indicator.
+To sign in to your account, run the `teamcity signin` command.
 You will be prompted to enter your credentials.
 When you do, it will be stored securely if possible on your computer and used to connect to Team City server, otherwise only domain name and account name will be stored at the vscode global settings.

 **Note:** In order for the extension to be activated, a repository *folder* must be opened.
 The extension won't be activated if only a single *file* in the repository is opened.